geudde/attic-chest/pages/13.reference/01.porden/docs.md

 In cheerful converse with her new found friends;<br>
 While still their young affection warmer grew,<br>
 Till late to rest the weary group withdrew.

+[^1]: Carinthia, a duchy of Austria, formerly celebrated for its mines of gold and silver, &amp;c.

+[^2]: From the commencement of English history, there is no prince, except Alfred, on whose character and exploits the memory dwells with so much fondness, as on those of the sable Edward.
+The valour and prudence which won the battles of Crecy and Poictiers, two of the most celebrated in our annals, lose their praise in admiration of the moderation and humanity of the youthful hero, even in the moment of victory.

+[^3]: “Edward ordered a repast to be prepared in his tent for the prisoner, (King John,) and lie himself served at the royal captive’s table, as if he had been one of his retinue.
+He stood at the King’s back during the meal, constantly refused to take a place at table, and declared that, being a subject, he was too well acquainted with the distance between his own rank and that of majesty to assume such freedom.
+All his father’s pretensions to the crown of France were now buried in oblivion: John, in captivity, received the honours of a king, which were refused him when seated ou the throne: his misfortunes not his title were respected.” — *Hume*.

+[^4]: Spenser’s Faery Queene, Book III.
+Canto IV.

+[^5]: A variety of metallic preparations have been used by the ladies of different countries for this purpose, particularly the oxyds of bismuth and antimony.
+Among the Medes it was not confined to the fair sex; at least Xenophon, in his Cyroptedia, describes Astyages as having his eyes painted.
+The custom still prevails in the Levant.

+[^6]: The *geranium pratense*, or blue geranium, which grows in meadows, and by the banks of streams; a very beautiful and elegant plant.

+[^7]: The myosotis, or scorpion grass, is a beautiful plant which grows abundantly by the side of running waters.
+It has a small blue flower, with agolden eye in the centre, and is a great favourite with the Germans, who call it *“Forget me not*.”
+These flowers, or their enamelled resemblance, are frequently interchanged as tokens of regard.
+The *“Forget me not”* of the Germans is by some believed to be the veronica chamaedrys, which is also a beautiful blue flower.

+[^8]: If a plant be taken out of the ground and inverted, its parts also invert their functions.
+What was formerly the root becomes green, and leaves and flowers shoot out in the place of fibres.
+The inverted stem on the contrary grows rigid, and soon assumes the appearance and the functions of the root. — *Lectures delivered at the Royal Institution, by Dr. now Sir James Edward Smith*.

+[^9]: The principal, if not the only food of plants, appears to be water, from which, when exposed to the action of the solar light, all their various secretions are produced.
+The beautiful green of the leaves, the vivid tints of the flower, their fragrance, the flavour of the fruit, with their endless variety in the different species, all seem to be derived from one source; and plants, whose properties and secretions are the most different, grow in equal luxuriance side by side. — *Smith’s Lectures*.

+[^10]: The tetradynamia, or plants with cruciform flowers, are all, when boiled, wholesome and nutritious.
+There is also a more extended criterion.
+The fruits of flowers having the stamina inserted into the calyx may be eaten with safety, and are generally agreeable, but flowers having the stamina inserted into the receptacle are always to be suspected. — *Smith’s Lectures*.

+[^11]: If the bulb of the tulip be opened, the rudiments of the future leaves and even the embryo of the flower may be seen. — *Smith’s Lectures*.

+[^12]: The decay of our apples has excited much apprehension.
+Some of the finest kinds are nearly extinct, and others have evidently degenerated.
+Many attempts have been made to supply this loss by grafting favourite apples upon young stocks, but in vain.
+This has proved to be only the extension of an individual, not the production of a new one, and as the parent tree decayed, the grafts decayed also.
+To prevent the loss of so valuable a fruit, Mr. Knight sowed a quantity of the seeds of our best apples, in hope that, although a great majority would be merely crabs, out of many thousands he might procure a few valuable apples.
+His efforts have not been unsuccessful, and many of the new varieties promise to vie, in size and flavour, with the finest of the old ones. — *Smith’s Lectures*.

+[^13]: This passage is intended as a slight description of the phenomenon called the Bore or Agar, occasioned by the sudden influx of the tide into a river.
+Those rivers which have a wide embouchure, that becomes suddenly contracted, are most subject to it.
+The tide rushing up the stream, drives back the descending water, and the vessels upon it find themselves instantly raised many feet above their former level.
+In England the Severn is particularly subject to the Bore; but it is most remarkable in the Indian rivers, the principal branches of the Ganges, the Megna, and the Hoogly.

+[^14]: See “The Flower and the Leaf.”

+[^15]: Cordova, or Corduba as it was anciently called, was founded by the Romans.
+It was afterwards in possession of the Goths, and then of the Moors, who were expelled in 1236 by Ferdinand the Third, who first united the crowns of Castille and Leon.
+From this time Cordova, hitherto the seat of learning, declined, and that star, which had shone amidst darkness and barbarism, sunk ere the dawn returned to Europe.

+[^16]: Granada was early in the possession of the Moors, but the kingdom was dissolved in 1221.
+In 1236, fresh bands pouring over from Africa, Granada became the seat of opulence and splendour, and the Moorish capital of Spain.
+In speaking of Granada, historians and geographers become poetical, and describe in glowing terms its fertile valley, bounded by mountains, and watered by the Genil and the Guadalquivir; its hills covered with groves of orange, of mulberry, and of olive; the magnificence of its palaces, and the splendour of its court, where the manners of chivalry received a peculiar colouring from the luxury of Africa.
+At the time mentioned in the poem, the sceptre of Granada was held by Jusef Hacen Hamet, the seventh king of Granada.
+Those who are fond of romantic history will be gratified by the translation of the Civil Wars of Granada, by Mr. Rodd.

+[^17]: This is an anachronism.
+The apartment here alluded to was not added to the Alhambra till the reign of Muley Hascem, the father of Boabdelin, who lost his crown to Ferdinand and Isabella.
+The walls had the appearance of gold, and are supposed to have been a composition of the yolks of eggs, Muley Hascem also built the celebrated court of Lions.

+[^18]: The Sierra Nevada, or snowy mountain.

+[^19]: This was a martial game, in which the young nobles fought in squadrons, and canes supplied the place of lances.
+Tilting was usually performed with canes, but at the tournament lances were used.

+[^20]: It was the custom for the Moorish or Spanish youth to denote their affection by wearing the favourite colours of their ladies.
+The language of flowers is still so well understood by the ladies of Spain, that it might be dangerous for the uninitiated to present a nosegay.

+[^21]: Alfonzo XI obtained a signal victory over the Moors in 1340, at which time Alziras was taken, and the kingdom of Granada made tributary.
+He was killed in the siege of Gibraltar, which he had lost before, and succeeded by his son, Peter the Cruel. — *Puffendorf*.

+[^22]: “Là, j’entendois rouler sous mes pieds un torrent qui se frayoit, à travers les glaces et les neiges, une route invisible, dont il ne sortoit que cinquante toises plus bas, pour se précipiter du haut d’un escarpement de rocliers, dans le grand vallon de neige.
+La position pouvoit devenir dangereuse, à la longue; je la quittai bientôt.” — *Ramond’s Observations faites dans les Pyrenees.*

 ---